 “spend the time and money to evaluate the viability of your business model, particularly your cash flow and income streams.
 Identify the best people who are critical to keep with you.
 And do some simple research.
 Is there a Government grant to help pay for that help?”

-A number of State Governments have schemes in place to help business recover from the crisis.
+Some State and Territory Governments have schemes in place to help business recover from the crisis.
 Some grants can pay towards the costs of Stuart and other qualified advisors.

 Stuart adds, ”Do you still have a viable business?
-Will you be stepping off the financial cliff in October into oblivion or into the depths below?”
+Will you be stepping off the financial cliff in October into the depths below?”

 Rule #8 – Get a Kick-Ass Partner – Who are the best people to back you up?